dlion/domenicoluciani/_posts/2024-01-29-creating-a-word-count-clone-with-golang.md

 So what do you think about my solution?
 Did I miss something?
 Can I improve it?
 Can it be more idiomatic?

+Of course this solution can be definitely improved, and the exercise wasn't about reading large files (given the example file).
+In that case I would have implemented the reader in a different way in order to not have the entire file in memory and so on.

 Implement your solution and let me know what you think about this challenge.

 Happy Coding!